How to Find Your WooCommerce Customer Lifetime Value

 Do you want to find the customer lifetime value of your WooCommerce visitors?

-Customer lifetime value is an important metric, and it helps in identifying your most loyal customers.
-It also tells you how much money they will spend on your products or services.
+Customer lifetime value (CLV) is an important metric that helps in identifying your most loyal customers and estimating how much money they will spend on your products or services.

 In this article, we’ll show you how to find your WooCommerce customer lifetime value.
 Let’s start…